We’re Glad You’re Visiting!

 Here are a few tips to make your visit to Fairchild more memorable.

 - There is a lot to do during your visit; you should allow three hours or more if you plan to enjoy the entire Garden.

 - Fairchild is in the tropics, you should dress comfortably.

 - You can enjoy a free, narrated tram tour of the Garden. (closed due to Covid)

 - Protect yourself from the Miami sun; hats and sunscreen are encouraged.

 - Throughout the Garden, benches can be found for moments of rest and enjoyment.

 - Bring your camera or use your smartphone to capture the wonderment of your experience.

-- We have two restaurants, The Glasshouse Cafe and The Lakeside Cafe, that offer uniquely tropical fare or, if you prefer, you can bring food with you.
+- The Glasshouse Cafe offers uniquely tropical fare or, if you prefer, you can bring food with you.

 - The Shop at Fairchild has snacks and sundries available, should you need.